PrabhuLoganathan/Pytest-Selenium-Onliner-/README.md

-The test was a part of automatization test course.
-The test use Selenuim WebDriver and PyTest.
+The test was a part of test automation course.
+The test uses Selenuim WebDriver and PyTest.

 Test-case:
 1) Open page http://onliner.by/